Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning

 Results: AutoPlanBench vs. Manual Conversions

-We find that the automatically converted planning domains (APB) yield comparable results as manually created domain descriptions (Manual; from Valmeekam et al. 2023: PlanBench) across the different planning domains and LLM planning approaches.
-(See upper part of Table 2)
+We find that the automatically converted planning domains (Auto) yield comparable results as manually created domain descriptions (Manual; from Valmeekam et al. 2023: PlanBench) across the different planning domains and LLM action-choice mechanisms.

 Overall, we find that the planning performance differs considerably between the 12 tested domains.
-While the best LLM planners (ReAct) do well on some planning tasks, many remain out of reach of current search-based planning methods (see Table 2).
+While the best LLM action-choice performance (ReAct) do well on some planning tasks, many remain out of reach of current search-based planning methods.

 One potential factor influencing the different results across domains is the plan length.
 Overall, the LLM planners performed better on domains with shorter problems.
 This could indicate that LLMs are worse at long-term planning or at generalization from shorter demonstrations to larger test problems.

-Additionally, we find that domains with actions that have irreversible effects on the state and where hence dead-end states can occur pose a problem for LLM planners.
+We find that domains with actions that have irreversible effects on the state and where hence dead-end states can occur pose a problem for LLM planners (Floortile, Goldminer).

 BibTeX